Don’t Miss Out On These Important Tax Savers For Home Owners

 The tax filing deadline is quickly approaching.
-If you own a home, here are some important residential tax saving incentives you should not miss:
+If you own a home, here are some important residential tax-saving incentives you should not miss:

 Residential Energy Tax Credits

-Residential Energy Efficient Property Credit - Taxpayers may take credit up to 30% of qualified solar, wind, geothermal and fuel cell property improvements.
+Residential Energy Efficient Property Credit - Taxpayers may take a credit up to 30% of qualified solar, wind, geothermal and fuel cell property improvements.
 This includes labor costs to assemble, build, and connect the equipment.
 The credit is capped at $500 per one-half kilowatt of capacity purchased.

-Non-Business Energy Property Credit - Taxpayers may take credit for 10% of the qualifying costs to improve energy-efficiency for non-business property.
-Qualified improvements include adding insulation, energy-efficient windows/doors, or energy-efficient heaters and A/C. The credit does not apply to energy efficient appliances.
+Non-Business Energy Property Credit - Taxpayers may take credit for 10% of the qualifying costs to improve energy-efficiency for the non-business property.
+Qualified improvements include adding insulation, energy-efficient windows/doors, or energy-efficient heaters and A/C. The credit does not apply to energy-efficient appliances.
 The maximum credit is $500; with a lifetime limit of $500 for improvements placed in service after 2015.
 The $500 credit is allocated as follows: $200 windows; $50 for circulating fan; $150 for qualified furnaces, heaters, etc.; and $300 for any energy-efficient building property.